mozbrick/brick-flipbox/readme.md

 ---           | ---
 `flipend`     | Triggers when the flipping is complete.

+triggering `reveal` on one of the elements inside the flipbox, will reveal teh corresponding side.

 ## Development

 Brick components use [Stylus](http://learnboost.github.com/stylus/) to generate their CSS.